hagsteel/iphone-view-controller-with-loader/README.md

 - (void)viewDidAppear:(BOOL)animated {
     [super viewDidAppear:animated];
     [self showLoader];
-    // Do something data processing here
+    // Do some data processing here that will call doneProcessing when done }
-}

 - (void)doneProcessing {